grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     cloth. **AVOID** contact with the Front Camera lens.

 > [!IMPORTANT]
-> Avoid contact with the Front Camera Lens and do not use IPA to clean the outer edges of the Display
+> Avoid contact with the Front Camera Lens and don't use IPA to clean the outer edges of the Display

 ### Procedure Installation Display